 "My biggest piece of advice is don't wait for an invitation," Sabaah Folayan told i-D last year of her activism.
 "You don't need permission to get involved — every American is involved by default.
 The question is where will you stand?"
 The answer to the question for the Brooklyn based filmmaker is in Whose Streets? her debut documentary, which follows four young activists in the aftermath of the Ferguson uprising in 2014.

 Director Evgeny Afineevsky gathers firsthand accounts of the humanitarian crisis in Syria, in a film that records events there since 2011.
 Cries from Syria hears from activists and child protesters about the civil war.
 HBO has already picked up rights to the film, which head of documentaries Sheila Nevins said, is about 'exposing war as it is, not as it seems to be.'

 Joshua: Teenager vs Superpower

 It could be a neat title for a comic book adaptation but Joe Piscatella's documentary, Joshua: Teenager vs Superpower, is about a real life have-a-go hero.
-But that description undersells Joshua Wong, a Hong Kong college student, unafraid to take on the Chinese regime and galvinising a new generation of activists into a 79-day campaign of civil disobedience aimed at shutting down the city's Financial District.
+But that description undersells Joshua Wong, a Hong Kong college student unafraid to take on the Chinese regime.
+He galvanizes a new generation of activists into a 79-day campaign of civil disobedience aimed at shutting down the city's Financial District.